 Each day in our carb cycle has a purpose.
-On low carb days, our goal is to deplete our glycogen stores so that our body burns fat for fuel.
-When we eat carbs, our body turns those carbs into glycogen.
-When we eat fats, our body stores those fats into fat or triglycerides.
-During a sprint or a heavy lifting workout, the first place our body goes for fuel is our glycogen stores.
-Once it has used up the glycogen stores, our body will reach into our fat stores for energy.
-This is exactly where we want our body to go!
+On low carb days, our goal is to deplete our glycogen stores so that our bodies burn fat for fuel.
+When we eat carbs, our bodies turn those carbs into glycogen.
+When we eat fats, our bodies store those fats as body fat or triglycerides.
+During a sprint or a heavy lifting workout, the first place our bodies go for fuel is our glycogen stores.
+Once it has used up the glycogen stores, we’ll actually reach into our fat stores for energy.
+This is exactly where we want our bodies to go!

-Doing back to back low carb days will ensure our glycogen levels are low, so our body uses those stores up quickly and can start burning fat.
+Doing back-to-back low carb days will ensure our glycogen levels are low, so our bodies use those stores up quickly and can start burning fat.

 Workouts for low carb days.

-Our low carb day workouts will be doing a speed burst workout paired with some low intensity cardio.
-This will require our body to exhaust its glycogen stores and start burning fat throughout our speed burst training.
-It will then continue to burn fat throughout our cardio workout, and for hours after our workout is complete!
+Our low carb day workouts consist of speed-burst work paired with low-intensity cardio.
+This will require our bodies to exhaust our glycogen stores and start burning fat throughout our speed-burst training.
+We will then continue to burn fat throughout the cardio portion of the workout, and for hours (up to 48!) after the workout is complete!

-It is best to do both your speed burst training and low intensity cardio while fasted, and to break your fast shortly after finishing.
-During speed burst training you need to push yourself.
+During speed-burst training you need to push yourself.
 You want to get into those fat stores quickly, so work hard during this part of your workout.
-During your low intensity cardio, you should be able to carry on a conversation.
+During your low-intensity cardio, you should be able to carry on a conversation.
 It’s important you stay in a lower heart-rate zone for this portion of your workout to maintain fat burning.

 How we do low carb days.

-On low carb days my clients and I consume less than 50 net grams of carbs (net carbs are carbs minus fiber in a given food).
-These carbs come from complex carbs found in vegetables, whole grains and fruits.
-We do our best to avoid starchy carbs that lack any real nutrients, since we are working towards feeling our best and fueling our body well.
-During my program, we do eat our carbs in a 6-8 hour eating window as part of our intermittent fasting.
+On low carb days we consume less than 50 net grams of carbs (net carbs are carbs minus fiber in a given food).
+These carbs come from complex carbs found in vegetables, whole grains, and fruits.
+We do our best to avoid starchy carbs that lack any real nutrients, since we are working towards feeling our best and fueling our bodies well.
+In the FASTer Way we eat our carbs in an 8-hour eating window as part of our intermittent fasting.
 There are days where we will have some discretionary calories based on our workouts and cycle for the week.
-During those days, we can eat carbs from any source we choose…hello donuts!
+During those days, we can eat carbs from any source we choose… hello, donuts!

-Low carb days can be a bit challenging because they don’t allow for as much room as high carb days, but aren’t as cut and dry as a no carb day.
+Low carb days can be a bit challenging because they don’t allow for as much room as our higher carb days.
 They require a bit more thinking, but can easily be carried out once you’ve gotten a good handle on the macros in what you normally eat.
-I’m excited to see the results my ladies experience as we change things up with our carb cycle this round.
+This is exactly why each and every FASTer Way to Fat Loss client has a coach and supportive community!